 However, the FAA still faces some challenges with regulating drones.
 For instance:

+User fees.
 Demands on the FAA’s staff and resources are increasing as the agency works to ensure the safety of drones.
 To help, the administration and Congress could set user fees to help FAA recover costs.
-Improving drone-related cost information and using available guidance could better position FAA to potentially recover those costs with fees in the future.
+Using available guidance could better position FAA to potentially recover drone-related costs with fees in the future.

+Drone traffic.
 A key effort to integrating drones into the national airspace will be the development of a drone traffic management system for drone flights at lower altitudes.
-The FAA is working with industry and stakeholders, including the National Aeronautics and Space Administration (NASA), to develop such a system.
-The agency recently concluded a pilot of the system, and plans to use the results to evaluate technologies and create an implementation plan.
-However, the FAA has yet to provide timelines and upcoming steps to stakeholders.
+The FAA is working with industry and stakeholders, including the National Aeronautics and Space Administration, to develop such a system.
+The agency issued an implementation plan in July 2023, but the FAA has yet to provide timelines and upcoming steps to stakeholders.